hugoroussel/defiris/README.md

 - [x]  generalize for n assets by pool => done for aave
 - [x]  How to handle an user using multiple pools? => for now don't let this happen, improve it afterwards
 - [x]  integrate 88mph
-- [ ]  simple first step => interest versus floating 88mph versus Aave
+- [x]  simple first step => interest versus floating 88mph versus Aave
+- [ ]  nice proof of concept/draft => create actual contracts, also the withdraw method should be callable by each user and not someone random paying ton of gas..
 - [ ]  clean up the repo even for a hackathon it's embarassing..
 - [ ]  How to compute total balance for non stablecoins assets?